Montana-Media-Arts/461_WebServer-Fall2022/modules/week-10/_posts/2017-03-30-conclusions.md

 # Weekly Conclusions

-This week we looked how to use PHP and mySQL to accomplish similar database work as last week with stored procedures.
+This week we continued with the YMCA site.